conorpp/u2f-zero/README.md

 ### U2F Zero "Installation"

-It is a HID device so no drivers are needed.
+It is an HID device so no drivers are needed.
 It should work out of the box with OS X or Windows.
 But it may only be accessible to root user at first on Linux.
-Just add the following file `70-u2f.rules` and add the following entry:
+Just add the following file `70-u2f.rules` to `/etc/udev/rules.d/` and add the following entry:

 ```
 KERNEL=="hidraw*", SUBSYSTEM=="hidraw", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="8acf", TAG+="uaccess"